junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Cas thins his lips, lines tight.
 "Do you have more information from your side?"
 His head tilting towards that little creature Crowley tied to the stretcher.

-The demon gives it poke as he speaks, the monster moans at the electricity.
+The demon gives it a shock as he speaks, the monster moans at the electric strike.
 Crowley listens to the sound like it's music.
 "Nothing yet.
 I'll drop a dine when I find anything --"

 "Good."
 Cas cuts.
 Within a blink, he flies away.